temporalio/documentation/docs/tctl/admin/cluster/remove-remote-cluster.md

 #### `--cluster value`

-The name of the remote cluster to remove.
+The name of the remote Cluster to remove.